SeisComP3/seiscomp3/src/trunk/apps/processing/scamp/descriptions/scamp.rst

 one by scautopick, scamp will not measure it again for the respective stream.

 Amplitudes are also needed, however, for manual picks. scamp does this as well.
-Picks with weight smaller than 0.5 in the corresponding Origin are discarded.
+Arrivals with weight smaller than 0.5 (default) in the corresponding Origin are discarded.
+This minimum weight can be configured with :confval:`amptool.minimumPickWeight`.

 Amplitudes for the following magnitudes are currently computed: